arun-kr-reddy/notes/computer_architecture.md

 - **resolving control dependencies:**
   - **stall:** till branch resolved
   - **delayed branching:** execute instruction that is independent of branch direction
-  - **prediction:** try to guess which way a branch will go before it is definitively known, flush pipeline on misprediction
+  - **prediction:** try to guess which way a branch will go before it is definitively known, flush pipeline on mis-prediction
   - **early branch resolution:** calculate branch direction in the decode stage, needs extra hardware
   - **loop unrolling:** during compilation will reduce number of branches
 - **instruction scheduling:** order in which instructions are executed in pipeline